Blue Moon (spacecraft): History

+The Blue Origin construction site at Exploration Park in Florida on September 12, 2017.

 Robotic spacecraft

 Design work on a Blue Origin robotic lunar lander began in 2016.
 The lander platform was first publicly revealed in March 2017, featuring a lunar-surface-delivered payload capacity of 10000 lb.
-At that time the first lunar landing mission was projected to take place in 2020.
+At that time, the first lunar landing mission was projected to take place in 2020.
 In April 2017, Blue Origin president Rob Meyerson stated that the lander could be launched by multiple launch vehicles, including Blue Origin's New Glenn, Atlas V, NASA's Space Launch System, or the Vulcan launch vehicle.
-In a May 2018 interview, Blue Origin's CEO Jeff Bezos indicated that Blue Origin would build Blue Moon on its own, with private funding, but that the project's pace would increase should governmental space agency partner with the company.
+In a May 2018 interview, Blue Origin's CEO Jeff Bezos indicated that Blue Origin would build Blue Moon on its own, with private funding, but that the project's pace would increase should a governmental space agency partner with the company.
 Bezos mentioned Space Directive 1, which oriented NASA towards pursuing lunar missions, and his support for the Moon Village concept, "a proposal promoted by European Space Agency head Jan Woerner for cooperation among countries and companies to cooperate... on lunar capabilities".

 In May 2019, Blue Origin unveiled a mockup of the Blue Moon lander at the Washington D.C.
 Convention Center and released specification details for the autonomous lander planned to land up to 6.5 t on the Moon, to be powered by the newly unveiled BE-7.
 Blue Moon-derived concepts aimed at carrying passengers to the Moon were also exhibited.
-That July, NASA announced that Glenn Research Center and Johnson Space Center would engage in an partnership with Blue Origin to develop a fuel cell power system for the Blue Moon lander, in order to enable it to survive the two-week-long lunar night, during which time solar power is unavailable.
+That July, NASA announced that Glenn Research Center and Johnson Space Center would engage in a partnership with Blue Origin to develop a fuel cell power system for the Blue Moon lander, in order to enable it to survive the two-week-long lunar night, during which time solar power is unavailable.